 There are numerous things you can do to be grantee-centric.
-We’ve boiled them down to 5 core practices that encompass what we believe are the most important aspects of being grantee-centric.
+We’ve boiled them down to 5 Core Practices that encompass what we believe are the most important aspects of being grantee-centric.
 We invite you to read our suggestions below and discuss the sustainable applicability of these practices with your own team.

 BUILD INTERNAL CULTURE

 - Hire experience: Build a team with real fund-raising and operating experience, having delivered outcomes, reports, milestones TO funders.
 Select those who know the game, but also know where rules can be altered.

 - Build empathy: Model empathy.
 Ask questions like: How can we prioritize our grantees' time?
 Will this request require a grantee to go out of their way?
 Is what we gain from this question worth what will it will take to answer it?

 - Keep communicating: Charge your team to discuss expectations - of both sides - from the outset of a grant.
 Encourage your team to prioritize transparent communication when a challenge or delay comes up.

 DO THE HOMEWORK